dureuill/sc/README.md

 in `Sc`'s definition, then we replaced all assignments to the pointer by calls to `Cell::set`, and all reads of the pointer by calls to `Cell::get`.

 This time, our code compiles and behaves as expected, but at a significant API
-cost: our `set()` method pretends not to modify the `Sc`, which is wrong, semantically speaking.
+cost: our `Sc::set()` method pretends not to modify the `Sc`, which feels "wrong", semantically speaking.

 Wrapping up
 ===========

-Let's recap where we arrived:
+Let's recap where we arrived to:

 * A reentrant `Sc<T>` type that is able to dynamically know whether or not it contains a valid reference without containing lifetime, with 0 allocation.
 * We do this by "relocating" our lifetime to a different struct that doesn't contain the reference, but contains a reference to our `Sc<T>`.
 This struct is responsible for telling the `Sc` when its reference is not valid anymore.
 This has significant consequences:
   * The `Sc::set()` method **must** accept `Sc` by immutable reference, otherwise we won't be able to call `Sc::get()` while the inner reference is alive.
   * The `Sc` instance won't be movable as soon as there is an active `Dropper` instance tied to it.
 This is because moving the `Sc` instance would result in the `Dropper` having a dangling reference to its `Sc` instance (with disastrous consequences)
-      * Perhaps more annoyingly, the current API is not safe with regards to the leakpocalypse.
-A call to `mem::forget` with an instance of `Dropper` would condemn the corresponding `Sc` to maybe outlive its referee.
+  * Perhaps more annoyingly, the current API is not safe with regards to the [leakpocalypse](http://cglab.ca/~abeinges/blah/everyone-poops/).
+A call to [`mem::forget`](https://doc.rust-lang.org/std/mem/fn.forget.html) with an instance of `Dropper` would condemn the corresponding `Sc` to maybe outlive its referee.
 I believe this problem is inherent to dynamically erased lifetimes, but I'd love to be proven wrong!